InteractionDesignFoundation/handbook/development/guides/onboarding/README.md

 Welcome aboard!

-We know you’re amazing because you’re here (otherwise you would’t be here).
+We know you’re amazing because you’re here (otherwise, you wouldn’t be here).
 Congrats: You've landed one of the greatest jobs in the world! 🎉

 ![image](https://cdn.shopify.com/s/files/1/2297/6885/collections/plain_no_back_235x235@2x.png)